telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 Another option is to create a [Span]({%slug radrichtextbox-features-document-elements-span%}) and assign the vertical tab character to it.

 >This option is suitable only when the document is still not measured.
-For more information on the measured and not measured states of RadDocument, check [this topic]({%slug radrichtextbox-features-document-elements-raddocument%}#specifics).
+For more information on the measured and not measured states of RadDocument, see [this topic]({%slug radrichtextbox-features-document-elements-raddocument%}#specifics).

 #### __[C#] Example 2: Create vertical tab through document model__